Alphonso Hart

-Alphonso Hart (July 4, 1830 – December 23, 1910) was a Republican politician from the U.S. State of Ohio who was a U.S. Representative, in the Ohio State Senate, and the 11th lieutenant governor of Ohio.
+Alphonso Hart (July 4, 1830 – December 23, 1910) was a Republican politician from the U.S. state of Ohio who was a U.S. representative, an Ohio state senator, and the 11th lieutenant governor of Ohio.

 Biography

 Hart was born in Vienna Township, Trumbull County, Ohio.
 His father died when he was age twelve, and he was bound out to a farmer for three years.
 After seven months, he started out alone.

 Hart attended the common schools and Grand River Institute, Austinburg, Ohio, and studied law in Warren, Ohio.
 He was admitted to the bar August 12, 1851.

 Hart was married to Phebe Peck of Warren in 1856.

 Career

 He moved to New Lisbon, Ohio, remained two years, and was then elected Assistant Clerk of the Ohio House of Representatives.

 He purchased the Democratic newspaper "Portage Sentinel" in Ravenna, Ohio, which he edited until he sold it in 1857.
 He also practiced in Ravenna.
 He served as prosecuting attorney for Portage County from 1861 to 1864, when he resigned.